Mark Scott

 Expertise

-Mark has experience in many different technical areas of chemistry and material science, including: pharmaceuticals, aerosol generating materials, absorbent articles, refrigerants, lubricants, wood preservatives, polymers and polymeric materials, oil field technology, paints, OLEDs and solar cells.
+Mark has experience in many different technical areas of chemistry and material science, including: pharmaceuticals, specialty chemicals (polymers and polymer additives such as antioxidants, lubricants, and fire-retardant compositions), refrigerants, food and beverage sweeteners, personal care products and absorbent articles, combustion-free aerosol-generating materials, oil field technology, paints, OLEDs and solar cells.

 Qualifications and Memberships